tech-magic/git-cheatsheet/README.md

 1. git rm -f logstash-mi-appender/pom.xml~
 2. git commit -m "Removing unwanted files"

-# Migrate from an old GIT repo to a new GIT repo while saving revision history
+# Part 2 - Migrate from an old GIT repo to a new GIT repo while saving revision history

+Let's assume we call "old repo" the repository you wish to move, and "new repo" the one you wish to move to.

 ## Make sure you have a local copy of all "old repo" branches and tags.